ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 ### Real-Time Protocols

-General-purpose protocols need to coexist in the Internet with real-time congestion control algorithms, which, in general, have finite throughput requirements (i.e. do not seek to utilize all available capacity) and more strict latency bounds.
+General-purpose protocols need to coexist in the Internet with real-time congestion control algorithms, which, in general, have finite throughput requirements (i.e., do not seek to utilize all available capacity) and more strict latency bounds.